 PA 529 Guaranteed Savings Plan

 Boston, MA 02205-8114

 How Much Should I Save?

 The PA 529 GSP helps you know how much you need to save for postsecondary education, and how close you are to your goal, by choosing a tuition level when you enroll.
-You may choose from five different levels or a specific PA public school level, and you can change the tuition level at any time.
+You may choose from five different levels and can change the tuition level at any time.
 The chart below compares the average annual cost of tuition today with expected costs in 10 and 20 years.

 Whenever a change is made, your contributions are recalculated as if the new tuition level had been in effect since you opened your account.
 Most often the recalculation will change both your earnings rate and the dollar value of your account available to pay for qualified education expenses.

 The chart assumes average annual tuition inflation rates: Community Colleges, 4.00%; State System of Higher Education, 3.75%; State-Related Universities Average, 4.50%; Private Four-Year Colleges, 5.25%; and Ivy League Colleges, 5.25%.
 Although these projections are based on historical and projected rates of tuition inflation at each type of institution, there can be no assurance that they will accurately reflect future increases.
 Projected tuition rates do not represent actual tuition costs at a specific school.